drendon2882/BIODS253/README.md

 **Usage:**

-1. Start by cloning the repository to your local directory:
+1. Start by cloning the repository to your local directory after having opened a project in R Studio code or similar user interface:

 ```
 git clone https://github.com/drendon2882/BIODS253.git